• Skip to content

 There is a lot of technology that can make this process quick and easy.

 Email, Facebook, Twitter, and text are all great ways to get the word out at minimal costs.
-Find the best technology for your culture and keep communicating with those that support the mission.
+Find the best technology for your culture and communicate with those supporting the mission.

 10. Reward and Recognition

-Volunteers often invest hundreds of hours every year to support the local church and should be recognized for doing so.
+Volunteers often invest hundreds of hours yearly to support the local church and should be recognized for doing so.

 A volunteer program should have a structured reward and recognition program to thank the volunteers for their countless hours of support.